Al Jazeera journalist Shireen Abu Akleh shot dead while covering Israeli military operation in West Bank - KESQ

 CNN has geolocated and verified multiple videos from the scene of the shooting.
 They reveal Israeli military firing in the streets nearby and armed Palestinians.
 While the videos are clearly filmed in the morning, CNN cannot be certain what date they were filmed, and whether they were filmed before or after the shooting of Abu Akleh.

-Video directly after Abu Akleh’s shooting show she was wearing a helmet and a bulletproof vest with “press” written on it when she was shot.
+Video from directly after Abu Akleh’s shooting shows she was wearing a helmet and a bulletproof vest with “press” written on it when she was shot.

+Video obtained by CNN showed shots being fired repeatedly as Abu Akleh’s body lay collapsed on the floor, with fellow journalists trying to rescue her and calling out for help.
+Her face was bleeding profusely from the bullet wound, the video showed.

 Another journalist who was covering Wednesday in Jenin told CNN that Abu Akleh and other journalists made themselves known to Israeli forces in the area before she and Samudi were shot.